roystchiang/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.blocks-retention-period
 [compactor_blocks_retention_period: <duration> | default = 0s]

+# The default tenant's shard size when the shuffle-sharding strategy is used by
+# the compactor.
+When this setting is specified in the per-tenant overrides, a
+# value of 0 disables shuffle sharding for the tenant.
+# CLI flag: -compactor.tenant-shard-size
+[compactor_tenant_shard_size: <int> | default = 0]

 # S3 server-side encryption type.
 Required to enable server-side encryption
 # overrides for a specific tenant.
 If not set, the default S3 client settings
 # are used.